connorv52/global-workforce-layoff-analysis/README.md

 - Which industries have the largest number of layoffs in the dataset?
 Does this depend on the year?
 - Do countries differ as much as industries do in terms of their layoffs?
 - Does the size or stage of the company matter regarding how many or what percentage of workers they lay off?
-- Is it possible with SQL to see how many world layoffs accumulated by month over the several years of the dataset?
+- Is it possible to use SQL to calculate the total number of layoffs accumulated each month over several years in the dataset?